atbcb/usab-uswds/_tad/rad-x.md

   <li>expediting the learning process by providing access to a network of informed, experienced resources;</li>
   <li>confirming assumptions around product use and potential misuse; </li>
   <li>identifying user needs, preferences, and pitfalls in design; </li>
-  <li>assessing designs for accessibility and usability; </li>
+  <li>assessing designs for accessibility and usability; and</li>
-  <li>and arranging real-time design reviews and critiques.</li>
+  <li>arranging real-time design reviews and critiques.</li>
 </ul>
 <p>Manufacturers should plan to have ongoing relationships with end users.
 The more consistent their involvement, the more robust the final design will be.
 Designs should be assessed by end users representing a broad range of capabilities.
 Always plan to make design materials accessible to people with disabilities and circulate them prior to review. </p>
 <hr />
 <h3 id="regulatory-and-design-control">6.
 Regulatory and Design Control </h3>
-<p>The U.S. Food and Drug Administration (FDA) isbresponsible for protecting public health by ensuringbthe safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and radiation-emitting products; and by ensuring the safety of our nation’s food supply and cosmetics. <a href="#two">[2]</a><span id="endnote2"></span> Within FDA, the Center for Devices and Radiological Health (CDRH) is responsible for ensuring the safety and effectiveness of medical devices and eliminating unnecessary exposure to radiation-emitting products. <a href="#three">[3]</a><span id="endnote3"></span></p>
+<p>The U.S. Food and Drug Administration (FDA) is responsible for protecting public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and radiation-emitting products; and by ensuring the safety of our nation’s food supply and cosmetics. <a href="#two">[2]</a><span id="endnote2"></span> Within FDA, the Center for Devices and Radiological Health (CDRH) is responsible for ensuring the safety and effectiveness of medical devices and eliminating unnecessary exposure to radiation-emitting products. <a href="#three">[3]</a><span id="endnote3"></span></p>
 <p>A medical device is broadly defined in Section 201(h) of the Federal Food, Drug, and Cosmetic Act as “any instrument, machine, contrivance, implant, in vitro reagent that’s intended to treat, cure, prevent, mitigate, [or] diagnose disease in man”. <a href="#two">[2]</a>  Medical devices are classified based on risk: Class I devices demonstrate low risk, Class II devices demonstrate moderate risk, and Class III devices demonstrate high risk. <a href="#four">[4]</a><span id="endnote4"></span></p>
 <p>A wealth of practical information on regulations pertaining to design, marketing, and distribution of medical devices is produced by the Division of Industry and Consumer Education (DICE) within CDRH. <a href="#five">[5]</a><span id="endnote5"></span> CDRH Learn is a useful educational tool that consists of learning modules describing many aspects of medical devices, covering both premarket and post  market topics.
 Modules are provided in various formats, including videos, audio recordings, and slide presentations. <a href="#six">[6]</a><span id="endnote6"></span></p>
 <p><b>User Needs and Accessibility</b></p>